66-firebat/hyprsphere/README.md

 If address normalisation is missing or inconsistent, you may see:

+- **Stale windows accumulate as "unknown"** — the most visible symptom.
+  Closewindow events can't match addresses in `appWindowMru`, so cleanup never runs.
+Stale entries persist in `globalWindowMru` and `appWindowMru`, while `buildLayer0()` sees windows in transitional closing states that fall through to `appId = "unknown"`.
+These appear with the purple/black QML broken-image icon (`"application-x-executable"` not found in icon theme).
+- **Window close doesn't update MRU** — the closed address doesn't match any entry in `appWindowMru`, so the window is never removed from the per-app MRU list.
+Next overlay open may reference closed windows.
 - **Drill-down selects the wrong window** — the second-MRU window isn't found, falls back to index 0 (MRU-most)
-- **Window close doesn't update MRU** — the closed address doesn't match any entry in `appWindowMru`, so the window is never removed from the per-app MRU list
 - **Opening-order badges are wrong** — the badge lookup against `_appOpeningOrder` fails due to format mismatch, showing incorrect window indices